vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > And it shall come to pass, if thou shalt hearken diligently unto the voice of the LORD thy God, to observe and to do all his commandments which I command thee this day, that the LORD thy God will set thee on high above all nations of the earth: and *all these blessings shall come on thee, and overtake thee*, if thou shalt hearken unto the voice of the LORD thy God. … But it shall come to pass, if thou wilt not hearken unto the voice of the LORD thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee.
 {% ct 'Deuteronomy 28:1-2, 15' %}

-The Sabbath was not made to be a burden, but a blessing to the human race, and those who keep it partake in the blessing on a weekly basis.
-In Deuteronomy 28, God pronounces more blessings on those who keep His commandments, including the fourth.
+The Sabbath was not made to be a burden, but a blessing to the human race.
+Those who keep it partake of that blessing on a weekly basis.
+In Deuteronomy 28, God pronounces additional blessings on those who keep His commandments, including the fourth.

 ## How is the Sabbath to be kept?

 > Remember the sabbath day, to keep it holy.
 Six days shalt thou labour, and do all thy work: but the seventh day is the sabbath of the LORD thy God: in it *thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates*: for in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.
 {% ct 'Exodus 20:8-11' %}

 The Sabbath was instituted to provide rest and refuge in and through Christ {% rf 'Matthew 11:28-30' %}.
-It’s a special weekly blessing to everyone who chooses to rest from their works by trusting in Him.
-We may have a long list of things to do, but we can still put them aside in order to have time to connect with God and acknowledge His supremacy in our lives.
-This rest from work extends to everyone “within our gates,” meaning under our authority.
+It is a special weekly blessing for everyone who chooses to rest from their works by trusting in Him.
+We may have a long list of things to do, but we can still set them aside in order to have time to connect with God and acknowledge His supremacy in our lives.
+This rest from work extends to everyone “within our gates,” meaning those under our authority.

 ## How did Jesus keep it?